 This is a group where the relationship to the head of household was ‘servant’ rather than daughter, sister and so on.
-It almost certainly highlights those working outside their immediate family, clearly so in the case of seven of the eleven identified.
+It usually highlights those working outside their immediate family but one was probably a sister-in-law here.
 All single.

 - General servant – 5.
 One at the UF manse, others on crofts or farms.
 Unclear if indoor or outdoor.

 - Specific roles – 6.
 Five at Melsetter House (the ‘big hoose’) and the estate farm (lady’s maid, cook, kitchen maid, housemaid, dairymaid); one a housekeeper at the established church manse.